-Presented by Curtis Pavey

-Lecture Recital

-Thursday, July 27, 2023

-Submission written by Curtis Pavey
+Presented and written by Curtis Pavey Thursday, July 27, 2023

 Élisabeth Jacquet de La Guerre's rise in popularity in recent years parallels the fame she held in France during the seventeenth and eighteenth centuries.
 A child prodigy, Jacquet de La Guerre was a noted keyboardist, vocalist, and composer of the Baroque period.
 Although her keyboard suites were written for the harpsichord, they are increasingly heard on the piano.
 Despite this, performers often struggle with many challenges of the French Baroque style.
 This lecture recital contextualized her two sets of harpsichord suites and offered pedagogical and performance practice tips to realize her compositions at the piano.